 During some periods in my life so far, I didn't have a good relationship with myself.
-I had too high standards for myself, I judged myself harshly, and my self-talk was not pretty to listen to.
+My standards for myself were too high.
+I judged myself harshly, and my self-talk was not pretty to listen to.
 That definitely led to not so-loving actions, relationships, and friendships.
 When I truly understood what it means to love myself (and this is VERY DIFFERENT from being selfish), I started taking better care of myself, exercising regularly, eating healthier, meditating, and doing other things that nourish my soul.

 For me, loving myself means taking the time to make the most delicious meals.

-It means to find great ways to deal with procrastination which we all experience, especially when we try to introduce new habits in our daily routines.
+It means finding great ways to deal with procrastination which we all experience, especially when we try to introduce new habits in our daily routines.

 It means getting more sleep because I know that my body needs it.